elvissteinjr/DesktopPlus/docs/user_guide.md

   Action triggered when pressing the respective bound button.
 These inputs are not bound to anything by default.
 Click the button to change the action.

 - **Global Hotkeys**:
 System-wide keyboard shortcuts.
-Hotkeys block other applications from receiving that input and will not work if the same combination has already been registered elsewhere.
+Hotkeys block other applications from receiving that input and may not work if the same combination has already been registered elsewhere.
 Desktop+ will not register a hotkey if no action is assigned to it.
+Most hotkeys without modifiers will not work while elevated applications have focus.
   - **[(Keyboard Shortcut)] Action**:
   Action triggered when pressing the respective keyboard shortcut.
 Click on the left button to change the keyboard shortcut for the hotkey.